There was not an exact match for the language you toggled to. You have been redirected to the nearest matching page within this section.

 If you think Northern Norway is way too far away and cold for sensible human beings, think again!
 Thanks to the warm currents of the Gulf Stream, the climate is a lot milder than you might think – decidedly warmer than other destinations on the same latitude.

 Just remember that the local weather can vary considerably from day to day.
-During the summer months, the temperature is often pleasant around 20 degrees Celsius – but then again, don't be surprised if you get to experience a snow shower too.
+During the summer months, the temperature is often pleasant around 20 degrees Celsius – but then again, don't be surprised if you experience a snow shower too.

 The high season runs from May to September.
 During the summer months, you can fish around the clock thanks to the midnight sun.